opensourcedesign/events/_posts/2017-02-04-opensourcedesign-fosdem.markdown

 [FOSDEM](https://fosdem.org) is the Free and Open source Software Developers’ European Meeting, a free and non-commercial two-day weekend event that offers open source contributors a place to meet, share ideas and collaborate.

 After successful runs in 2015 and 2016, there will be again a design devroom at FOSDEM 2017: a full day of talks about design work on free, libre and open source projects.
-The Open Source Design devroom will take place on **Saturday, February 4th** or **Sunday, February 5th** (to be announced).
+The Open Source Design devroom will take place on **Sunday, February 5th**.

 We mean ‘design’ in the broadest sense: user research, interface and interaction design, information architecture, visual design, typography, illustration, iconography, accessibility ... – all in the context of open source projects, which we believe introduces unique challenges.
 Designers and developers working with designers (or on a design-minded project) are welcome to submit proposals.